neurosnap/starfx/README.md

 Here we call some task that should always be in a running and healthy state.
 If it raises an exception, we log it and try to run the task again.

+Building on top of that simple supervisor, we can have tasks that always listen for events and if they fail, restart them.

 ```ts
 import { parallel, run, takeEvery } from "starfx";